Causal Regularization: On the trade-off between in-sample risk and out-of-sample risk guarantees: Introduction

-\citet{irm} offsets these issues by approximating the search, which has restricted guarantees regarding the identification of the causal model under linearity \citep{riskofirm}. \citet{causaldantzig} avoids the combinatorial search by limiting the source of heterogeneity.
-They model the covariate shift as a system of structural equations (SEM) being shifted by an instrument.
-In that scenario, the covariance between the covariates and the residuals under the causal model remains invariant across datasets.
-Given access to two datasets with different shifts, the difference of the previously mentioned covariances across them provides a moment condition that uniquely identifies the causal model if the covariate shifts affect enough variables.
-Estimating the moment condition gives rise to the causal Dantzig estimator.
-If the solution is not unique, an $L_1$ penalty was proposed to select the sparsest approximation of the causal model.
-Under some stringent assumptions on the regularization parameter, finite sample bounds can be obtained for the distance between the causal model and the regularized estimator, but no risk guarantees are given for it.
+\citet{irm} addresses the computational challenge by approximating the search, albeit with weaker identification guarantees under linearity \citep{riskofirm}. \citet{causaldantzig} introduce Causal Dantzig, which avoids the combinatorial search by modelling heterogeneity as an unobserved shift in a structural equation model (SEM).
+In this setting, the covariance between covariates and residuals under the causal model remains invariant across datasets.
+Given two datasets under sufficiently different shift distributions, the difference in these covariances forms a moment condition that identifies the causal model.
+If the solution is not unique, the authors propose an $L_1$ penalty to select a sparse approximation of the causal model.
+Thus, they obtain a biased estimator of the causal model, which, under some stringent assumptions on the regularization parameter, can provide guarantees regarding the distance between the estimator and the target.
+Recently \citet{polinelliGeneralisedCausalDantzig2024} extended the causal Dantzig to generalized linear models by exploiting the fact that for the causal model the expected risk based on the Pearson residuals remains invariant across distribution shifts.